How to Leverage Sales Collateral in The Buyer’s Journey [Examples]

 The last thing you want is for your prospects to have difficulty opening your documents.
 Ensure easy accessibility before sending any material out.

-Always communicate to the prospect in advance before sending documents over mail to ensure smooth deliverability.
+Always communicate to the prospect in advance before sending documents by email to ensure smooth deliverability.

 Tip: Try descriptive links to avoid emails going to spam.